 Skinner as professional psychologist and utopian novelist appears to fit "Objective 1d.
 To identify the utopian author both within and beyond traditional literary categories—e.g., as writer + activist, agitator, reformer, prophet / visionary?"
 During his undergraduate studies at Hamilton College, Skinner intended to become a writer.
 He graduated with a B.A. in English in 1926 and, after graduation, spent time at his parents' home trying to become a professional writer before beginning graduate studies at Harvard, where he concentrated on psychology.

 The psychological principles of Behaviorism developed by Skinner can be identified in Walden Two.
-Skinner relocated psychological considerations from the depths of the mind to the mind's empirical responses to external conditions.
-Changing the environment of stimuli and rewards that the thinking person meets (positive / negative reinforcement) can alter the person's behavior in observable and verifiable ways.
+Skinner relocated psychological considerations from the depths of the mind, which cannot be quantified or standardized, to the mind's empirical responses to external conditions.
+Changing the environment of stimuli and rewards for the thinking person meets (positive / negative reinforcement) can alter the person's behavior in observable and verifiable ways.

 Twin Oaks links (intentional community in Virginia inspired by Walden Two)

 Los Horcones (intentional community in New Mexico inspired by Walden Two)

 [A later development of behavior-mod as social policy is the "nudge concept" developed by Richard H. Thaler & Cass R. Sunstein, Nudge: Improving Decisions About Health, Wealth, and Happiness (2008)